SammyH1994/project/PROCESS.md

 - Check interactions between slider/topic/clicking on map: have a feeling this sometimes does not work correctly
 - Styling of site
 - Improve code
+- Add a home page with a small explanation of the website
+- Add text in the "About" section

 ## Week 4